-Members of the genus Leptospira cause leptospirosis, a zoonotic disease with global prevalence, affecting nearly one million people annual with mortality ranging 5-25%.
+Members of the genus Leptospira cause leptospirosis, a zoonotic disease with global prevalence, affecting nearly one million people annually with mortality ranging 5-25%.
 Current treatment of its wide variety of symptoms relies heavily on symptom management and antibiotic administration.
-Antibiotics currently in use to treat leptospirosis include penicillin, doxycycline, and cephalosporins, the efficacies of which remains mixed and questionable [84-88].
+Antibiotics currently in use to treat leptospirosis include penicillin, doxycycline, and cephalosporins, the efficacies of which remains mixed and questionable [79-83].
 Prophylaxis usually involves vaccines of typically heat-attenuated leptospires with limited results.
-Chemoprophylactic treatment involves extended administration of doxycycline, a procedure that has been shown to reduce the incidence of the disease [89-91].
-Variation in the susceptibility of different strains of Leptospira to these treatments has been reported, but instances of asymptomatic carriers in humans complicate the issue [92,93].
+Chemoprophylactic treatment involves extended administration of doxycycline, a procedure that has been shown to reduce the incidence of the disease [84-86].
+Variation in the susceptibility of different strains of Leptospira to these treatments has been reported, but instances of asymptomatic carriers in humans complicate the issue [87,88].
 The causes of the variable clinical manifestations of leptospirosis are poorly understood, and the entire Leptospira genus is poorly characterized.

 Comparative analyses of transport proteins provide clues as to the metabolic, pathological, and drug resistance properties of these spirochetes.
-By comparing and contrasting two known pathogenic members, L. interrogans and L. borgpetersenii, with a free-living saprophyte, L. biflexa [15,22,23,94], we have generated data that will help define the metabolic capabilities of these organisms, allow identification of transporters common to these leptospires, and distinguish transport systems required for pathogenic versus saprophytic life.
-While our analyses makes the primary distinction between pathogens and free-living organisms, it is still important to consider L. interrogans and L. borgpetersenii as organisms with dissimilar abilities to survive outside of a host [1,15].
-The genetic differences between L. interrogans and L. borgpetersenii, while relatively small compared to L. biflexa, are vast compared to virulence-attenuated strains of L. interrogans [95].
+By comparing and contrasting two known pathogenic members, Leptospira interrogans and Leptospira borgpetersenii, with a free-living saprophyte, Leptospira biflexa [21-23,89], we have generated data that will help define the metabolic capabilities of these organisms, allow identification of transporters common to these leptospires, and distinguish transport systems required for pathogenic versus saprophytic life.

 Bioinformatics is a powerful tool for analyzing and assessing biological data, and this field enables supplementation of findings in the wet lab.
-The results provided by GBlast facilitated rudimentary compilation of potential transport proteins within an organism's genome.
-However, since sequence similarity is the primary method used to determine a match of an unknown query to a known entry in TCDB, functionally distinct proteins with variations in sequence may result in false positives for a given protein being declared a transporter, depicting sequence convergence where divergence would otherwise be expected.
-A few examples of this occurred in our study, most notably with guery entries matching with members of the Pore-forming RTX Toxin Family (TC#1.C.11).
-For most of these proteins, the three leptospires examined were shown to have methyl-accepting chemotaxis protein domains, indicating that these toxin homologs may have other functions in these three organisms.
-All three organisms possess proteins that demonstrate strong sequence similarity to an activated p-alanine derivative exporter, belonging to the Glycerol Uptake Porter family (TC#2.A.50).
-Activated D-alanine transporters have been found in Gram-positive bacteria, and it is possible that these Leptospira proteins are membrane-bound o-acyltransferases.
+The results provided by GBlast facilitated a rudimentary compilation of potential transport proteins encoded within an organism's genome.
+However, since sequence similarity is the primary method used to determine a match of an unknown query to a known entry in TCDB, functionally distinct proteins with sequence similarities may result in false functional assignments for given proteins.
+A few examples of this occurred in our study, most notably with query entries matching with members of the Pore-Forming RTX Toxin Family (TC#1.C.11).
+For most of these proteins, the three leptospires examined were shown to have methylaccepting chemotaxis protein domains, indicating that these toxin homologs may have other functions in these organisms.
+All three spirochetes possess proteins that demonstrate strong sequence similarity to an activated D-alanine derivative exporter, belonging to the Glycerol Uptake Porter family (TC#2.A.50).
+Activated D-alanine transporters have been found in gram-positive bacteria, and it is possible that these leptospiral proteins are membrane-bound o-acyltransferases.

-Leptospires exhibit profound changes in their transcriptomes in response to a changing external environment [96,97].
-The findings in our study reflect the total potential transporters available to respective Leptospira species.
-Other investigators have studied the transcriptional profiles of specific pathovars under various environmental conditions [97-99].
+Leptospires exhibit profound changes in their transcriptomes in response to a changing external environment [90,91].
+The findings in our study reflect the potential transporters available to respective Leptospira species.
+Other investigators have studied the transcriptional profiles of specific pathovars under various environmental conditions.
 Future efforts will attempt to integrate transporter proteomic studies with transcriptomic studies and the bioinformatic analyses explored here.